 The old adage, ‘You get what you pay for’, is accurate, particularly where building and pest inspection prices are concerned.
 We see it happen all too often when the cost of building and pest inspection comes to play in Brisbane.
-Homebuyers and owners seek out the cheapest quote to trim costs – but take caution, with a cheap building inspection there is the potential for some serious defects to be missed.
+Homebuyers and owners seek out the cheapest quote to trim costs – but take caution, with a cheap building and pest inspection, there is the potential for some serious defects to be missed.

 Questions to ask in addition to building and pest inspection prices

-Here are some vital questions you need (and are well within your right) to ask before choosing a Brisbane building inspector:
+Here are some vital questions you need (and are well within your right) to ask before choosing the right Brisbane building and pest inspection company:

 Are they qualified?